Shubham-19030041/dehazex-pro/README.md

 ``` ├── models.py # Model architectures (AOD-Net, Attention U-Net, GAN) ├── dark_channel_prior.py # Classical DCP baseline ├── utils.py # Metrics, dataset loading, weather detection ├── train.py # Training script ├── evaluate.py # Test-set evaluation and comparison table ├── web_app.py # Flask web application ├── templates/index.html # Frontend UI ├── static/ # CSS and JavaScript └── saved_models/ # Trained model weights (.keras) ```

+## Known Limitations

+- **GAN output quality**: Due to CPU-only training on limited hardware, the GAN model was trained for fewer epochs than ideal for adversarial networks (which typically require substantially more iterations to converge than supervised models).
+This results in visible artifacts and softer detail in GAN outputs compared to Attention U-Net.
+With GPU-accelerated training and more epochs, GAN output quality would be expected to improve significantly and align with published benchmarks.